Growing Seed

 Annuals - such as basil - are always sown from seed or bought as a growing plant from seed sown that year.

-You can sow biennials - growing parsley seed - and perennials - growing thyme seed for example.
+You can sow biennials - eg parsley seed - and perennials - eg thyme.

 There are drawbacks to growing seed - often, there will be hundreds of seeds in a packet and you will get so many plants from it, that you won't have enough room for the pots when they're transplanted – pots over every available surface in the house and a nightmare keeping them all watered:-)